bburns/LanguageModels/doc/report/Report.md

 \normalsize

-The grade level is calculated using the Coleman-Liau Index (Coleman 1975).
+The grade level is calculated using the Coleman-Liau Index (Coleman 1975), which is based on the average word and sentence lengths.

 The Gutenberg text number is listed in parentheses, and the texts can be found online - e.g. Alice in Wonderland can be found at http://www.gutenberg.org/etext/28885.

 Some sample text: